The dangers of suppressing memories

 It may be tempting to ask a hypnotherapist if it is possible to suppress a person's memory.
 Especially if the content is traumatic, or if there is a memory that causes a large amount of distress to someone.

 Do not do it, it's not worth it.
 Like the body, the mind needs to be kept in a state of homeostasis (balance).
-If that balance is disrupted, this can potentially cause a large amount of issues and problems for someone psychologically.
-Even when a person is experiencing negative emotions or psychological disorder, there will always be an underlying reason why that is.
+If that balance is disrupted, this can potentially cause a number of issues and problems for someone psychologically.
+Even when a person is experiencing negative emotions or a psychological disorder, there will always be an underlying reason why that is.

 The suggestions placed under hypnosis to suppress memories will in time, naturally come undone as the brain will try to achieve the balance in someway.
 The brain may attempt to achieve this balance in many forms, such as:

 - feelings of unreality